RandomRhythm/Rhythm-CB-Scripts/CB_Feeds_Dump/README.md

 * MS16-051 KB3155533
 * Internet Explorer Major Version
 * MS17-010
+* BlueKeep
+* DejaBlue

-additional queries can be run via aq.txt in the current directory. name|query
+Additional queries can be run via aq.txt in the current directory.
+Input format is name|query where the name will be used as the file name for CSV output and the query will be used to pull down the results.

 Example:

+	knowndll|observed_filename:known.dll&digsig_result:Unsigned
+	evasion_installutil|process_name:installutil.exe AND parent_name:cmd.exe

+To force a query to binary or process include "/api/v1/%type%?q=" before the query:

 	knowndll|/api/v1/binary?q=observed_filename:known.dll&digsig_result:Unsigned
 	evasion_installutil|/api/v1/process?q=process_name:installutil.exe AND parent_name:cmd.exe